Nastel/gocypher-cybench-junit/javaagent/README.md

 * *nix

-Use [runit.sh](runit.sh) bash script file to run.
+Use [runit.sh](runit.sh) bash script file to run. **NOTE**: not yet complete!!!

-To change configuration making it to meet your needs, please edit these shell script files.
+To change configuration to comply your environment needs, please edit these shell script files.
 See [Configuration](#configuration) section for details.

-TODO: make shell configuration from properties file.
-That way both bat and sh shall use same file and there would be no need to change shell scripts itself.

 ## Known Bugs
 * If test class has methods having same name just different casing, on Windows it creates file and class having different casing and